-Adam Gilbert completed his four year BMus course at the Guildhall School of Music and Drama in London, where he graduated with a BMus in Classical Singing under the vocal tuition of Adrian Thompson and guidance of Kathryn Harries.
-He has now embarked on his freelance singing career and is one of the first recipients of a Career Development Award from the Bryn Terfel Foundation.
-He is also kindly supported by the Elizabeth Evans Trust.
+Adam Gilbert completed his four year BMus course at the Guildhall School of Music and Drama in London, where he studied Classical Singing under the vocal tuition of Adrian Thompson and guidance of Kathryn Harries.
+He is one of the first recipients of a Career Development Award from the Bryn Terfel Foundation and is also kindly supported by the Elizabeth Evans Trust.
 Next season, Adam will become a Trainee at the National Opera Studio in London, generously supported by The Win ship Foundation, Help Musicians UK and a Chris Ball Bursary.

 Recent engagements include the role of Gulliver in the world premiere of Orlando Gough’s community opera, Imago for Glyndebourne Festival Opera.
-Future plans include Perichaud in La Rondine for Iford Arts Festival and Dancaire in Carmen for Mid Wales Opera.
+Future plans include Perichaud, Crebillon and Maggiordomo in La Rondine for Iford Arts Festival and Dancaire in Carmen for Mid Wales Opera.